vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ```

 Hit F5 to run the bot.
 Test it by sending commands like "help", "share pics", "order pics", and "search pics".
-If the only thing that failed was "search pics", everything is working how you configured it.
-But why is "search pics" failing?
+If the only thing that failed was "search pics", everything is working how you configured it. "search pics" failing is the expected behavior at this point in the lab, but why?
 Have an answer before you move on!

+> Hint: Trace matching to case "search", starting from PictureBot.cs.

+In the next lab, we will address the search error.

 Get stuck?
 You can find the solution for this lab under [resources/code/FinishedPictureBot-Part1](./resources/code/FinishedPictureBot-Part1).
+The readme file within the solution (once you open it) will tell you what keys you need to add in order to run the solution.